Top Ten Things To Do in Hua Hin 2022

 Hua Hin’s scenic mountain ranges harbor one of Thailand’s richest and most biologically diverse forests.
 These refreshing oases are part of Kaeng Krachan National Park – Thailand’s largest national park – and are wonderful playgrounds for nature explorers.

 The Pala-U Waterfall is a part of the Kaeng Krachan National Park, located about 60 km west of Hua Hin.
-You’ll find sixteen cascades and it says that the surrounding forest is more than thousand years old.
-You’ll also can find all kinds of wild animals.
-Near the Pala-u Waterfall is a village named “Kareng” which settled around two centuries ago by people of Burmese origin.
-Nowadays the people in this village still has their own language.
+You’ll find sixteen cascades and it says that the surrounding forest is more than a thousand years old.
+You’ll also find all kinds of wild animals.
+Near the Pala-u Waterfall is a village named “Kareng” which was settled around two centuries ago by people of Burmese origin.
+Nowadays the people in this village still have their own language.
 And tend to hold on to a lifestyle in ancient tradition.

 Jump on the ecotourism bandwagon and go ‘green’ for a day.
 Combining mountain and sea adventures, this full-day nature tour brings you a full-on expedition into the wilderness of Khao Sam Roi Yod National Park, about 30 minutes south of Hua Hin town.
-Literally meaning ‘300 peaks’, Sam Roi Yod is famous for its dense forest cover, limestone caves with dramatic light shafts, petrified waterfall and dangling stone tentacles.
+Literally meaning ‘300 peaks’, Sam Roi Yod is famous for its dense forest cover, limestone caves with dramatic light shafts, petrified waterfall, and dangling stone tentacles.

 This trip is an introduction to Hua-Hin city and is recommended as a tour to be taken soon after your arrival.
-The construction of the railway in the 1920’s transformed this once tiny Fishing village into an elegant resort, where royalty and the Aristocracy spent their summer months.
+The construction of the railway in the 1920s transformed this once tiny fishing village into an elegant resort, where royalty and the Aristocracy spent their summer months.
 Today luxury hotels have merely added to the regal and tranquil atmosphere, which western travelers are now beginning to discover.

 After having a superb lunch, then we will head all of you to Amphawa Evening Market for the last stop.
 This market with a chance to try cheap and assorted Thai…

-Be prepared for a thrill ride – safari style – into Kaeng Krachan National Park’s lush wilderness.
-What starts out as a scenic drive along Hua Hin’s countryside, peppered with pineapple plantations, mango groves and papaya orchards, crescendos into a heart-pounding ride through the jungle inhabited by wild elephants, bears, leopards, Indo-Chinese tigers and a host of their endangered friends.
+Be prepared for a thrill ride – safari-style – into Kaeng Krachan National Park’s lush wilderness.
+What starts out as a scenic drive along Hua Hin’s countryside, peppered with pineapple plantations, mango groves, and papaya orchards, crescendos into a heart-pounding ride through the jungle inhabited by wild elephants, bears, leopards, Indo-Chinese tigers, and a host of their endangered friends.

 Spend a day going to Huai Yang Waterfall Tour near a small town called Prachuab Khiri Khan.
 This trip is a wonderful memory to bring back home.
 A scenic area nicknamed “Little Rio” because of its fantastic location with white sandy beaches and high mountains near the Burmese border.
-Huai Yang Waterfall Tour is really worth while!
+Huai Yang Waterfall Tour is really worthwhile!

-Thailand’s first Coastal National Park “The Three hundred peaks” is a small but fascinating area of Limestone mountains, coves, beaches, islands And marshy wetlandsthat is home to a great variety of plants, birds and some endangered animals.
+Thailand’s first Coastal National Park “The Three hundred peaks” is a small but fascinating area of Limestone mountains, coves, beaches, islands, and marshy wetlands that is home to a great variety of plants, birds, and some endangered animals.
 A wonderful and not too difficult place to explore.

 When you go to Phetchaburi, also visit Maruekathaiyawan Palace, a teak wood abode designed by King Rama VI and completed in 1924.
-It is commonly referred to a The Palace of Love and Hope, and walking around the grounds of this colourful and sprawling mansion with the prevailing sea breeze in your hair, you can really experience the same sensation as those who visited the palace close to 100 years ago.
+It is commonly referred to a The Palace of Love and Hope and walking around the grounds of this colorful and sprawling mansion with the prevailing sea breeze in your hair, you can really experience the same sensation as those who visited the palace close to 100 years ago.